RezaRahemtola/Survivor/README.md

   - Set your status (at the office 🏢, working remotely 💻, vacationing 🌴...)
     - Status updates can be sent in a Discord channel via webhook
   - Quick access to communication tools (Discord, Slack, Hangouts and Element, each one can be separately activated)
+  - Global application chat to discuss with your co-workers in realtime 💬
 - Widgets dashboard (see below)
   - Widget selection with preferences persisted in a database
   - Friendly UI to add, remove and reorder widgets (inspired from iPhones design)
 - Coworkers gallery
   - Search bar to filter by name
-  - Status displayed and possibility to open a profile in a modal to see detailled information
+  - Status displayed and possibility to open a profile in a modal to see detailed information
 - Widgets
   - Weather 🌥️ (using the current location of the user)
     - Current weather (temperature, wind, humidity...)